cgi-js/cgi-js/README.md

 # Status

-In development [for allowing embedded server executables, and embedded databases]
+In development [for allowing embedded server executables, embedded databases, or any other embedded application binaries]

 # Todo